Kinkajou

 Kinkajous are also known as ‘Honey Bears’ as they like to raid bee’s nests by using their long tongues to slurp the honey from the hives.

-See our Kinkajou
+See our Kinkajou!

 Our male Kinkajou is called Dobby and you can visit him in our Nocturnal House.